 This page is in response to many questions about how to use the books and workbook – in what order etc.

-Buy Getting Past Your Breakup and Getting Back Out There wherever books are sold—on-line or brick and mortar.
-Buy the workbook, Getting Past Your Past HERE
+Buy Getting Past Your Breakup and Getting Back Out There wherever books are sold—on-line or brick and mortar and PLEASE REMEMBER TO REVIEW THEM!!!

-Based on clients and reader feedback as well as how they were written, this is the best way to do the books and workbook:
+Based on working with clients over 20 years and reader feedback as well as how they were written, this is the best way to do the books and workbook:

 The program began in the 1990s as Getting Past Your Past, a general self-improvement seminar/workshop/course.
 It became Getting Past Your Breakup after most of the attendees were coming off a breakup/going through a divorce and asking for the BOOK (which did not exist).